daved01/Adversarial_Examples_GANs/docs/_pages/02-5_Implementation-DeepFool.md

 ---

 The [DeepFool](https://doi.org/10.1109/cvpr.2016.282) algorithm searches for an adversary with the smallest possible perturbation.
-By orthogonally projecting from the sample $$X_{0}$$ onto the decision boundaries it finds the closest.
-It then iteratively moves past it.
+The algorithm imagines the classifier's decision space being divided by linear hyperplane boundaries that divide the decision to select different classes.
+It then tries to shift the image's decision space location directly towards the closest decision boundary.
+However, the decision boundaries are often non-linear, so the algorithm completes the perturbation iteratively until it passes a decision boundary.

 According to the authors this method generates very subtle perturbations in contrast to the coarse approximations of the optimal perturbation vectors generates by FGSM.

 Figure 1 shows the concept behind DeepFool for a linear, binary classifier.